-We have a comprehensive Code of Conduct.
+We have a comprehensive Code of Conduct and ensure that our employees comply with this policy.
 In accordance with this policy, we investigate all reported instances of questionable or unethical behavior, and where improper behavior is found to have occurred, we take appropriate remedial action up to and including termination.
 If the results of an investigation establish that one of our employees, officers or directors has committed fraud or engaged in some other improper act that has the result of causing our financial statements for any period to be restated or that otherwise adversely affects those financial statements, our Board has discretion to take immediate and appropriate disciplinary action against the individual, including but not limited to termination.
 In addition, our Board has discretion to pursue whatever legal remedies are available to prosecute the individual to the fullest extent of the law and to claw back or recoup any amounts he or she inappropriately received as a result of the improper action or inaction, including but not limited to any annual or long-term incentives that he or she received but would not have received had such act not be taken.
-We intend to adopt a general compensation recovery, or clawback, policy covering our annual and long-term incentive award plans and arrangements consistent with the requirements of the Exchange Act Rule 10D-1 after Nasdaq releases final listing standards in accordance with such rule.
+In July 2023, we adopted a Policy for the Recovery of Erroneously Awarded Compensation applicable to our executive officers (as defined for purposes of Section 16 of the Securities Exchange Act of 1934, as amended) covering our annual and long-term incentive award plans and arrangements consistent with the requirements of the Exchange Act Rule 10D-1 after Nasdaq releases final listing standards in accordance with such rule.